ChaosiumInc/QuestWorlds/Questworlds.md

 |Low|Base -6|
 |Very Low|Base -M or 6, whichever is lower|

 By default, the base starts at 14.

+All contests use the base number + resistance class, except for contests to determine augments.
+Augmenting always faces a Moderate resistance—this is always the unmodified base value

+## [Option] Resistance Progression
-After two sessions of play, it increases by 1.
+After two sessions of play, the base resistance increases by 1.
 After every subsequent two-session interval, it increases by another point.

-### Modifying resistance progression
-GMs may prefer other progression schemes that reflect the rate of advancement in their game, such as every four sessions of play, or every campaign.
+GMs may prefer other progression schemes that reflect the rate of advancement in their game, such as every four sessions of play (used in Heroquest 2.1e), or even every campaign.

-All contests use the base number, except for contests to determine augments.
-Augmenting always faces a Moderate resistance—this is always the unmodified base value

-## Degrees of Success
+## [Option] Degrees of Success
 Often all you need to know to interpret the results of a resolution is whether the character succeeded or failed.

 Sometimes, you’ll want to know how well a PC succeeded, or how badly he failed.
 This may be important in providing consequences or benefits, that drive futher story.

 All of the resolution methods yield degrees of success for the victor.
 The possible degrees of success, from least to greatest, are: marginal, minor, major, complete.
 Ties are also possible.

-If a PC contests against NPCs or abstract forces, the interpretation of the results reveals what happens to the PC, but the GM is at liberty to narrate the fate of the NPCS or other forces depending on what makes sense for the narrative.
-So whilst a PC would only be killed on a Complete Defeat, and NPC might be killed on any victory.
+If a PC contests against NPCs or abstract forces, the interpretation of the results reveals whether the PC gains the prize, and any consequences or benefits for the PC, and the GM narrate the fate of the NPCS or other forces depending on what makes sense.
 However, when two PC are engaged in a contest then a success for one contestant means a corresponding failure for the loser.

+So whilst in a PC vs. PC duel the PC would only be killed on a Complete Defeat, an NPC, described as a resistance, might be killed on any victory, depending on how the prize was framed.

+The focus of the narrative should always be the PCs.

 Tie: Tie means no result.
 Effort was expended, but the net result is that nothing consequential occurs, or else both sides lose or gain equally.
-Marginal: A nominal victory or defeat, with little gain or loss.
-The victor gains only the immediate bene ts of winning.
-The loser suffers no lasting effects of his defeat beyond the end of the contest.
-Minor: A clear victory or defeat, with a signi cant but limited effect.
-The victor gains the immediate advantage of his victory, plus the defeat has some lasting effects, although they are typically annoyances.
-The loser suffers penalties that last for at least a day, possibly longer.
-Major: A resounding victory or defeat, with serious consequences for all participants.
-The victor may gain fame or glory.
-The loser is prevented from pursuing his plans until he somehow counters the results, and he will likely suffer lasting penalties.
-For both, the effects are long-term, lasting weeks or even months.
-Complete: A total victory or defeat, with momentous consequences for all involved.
-These repercussions are often permanent or irreversible; the Narrator might make their removal the goal of an entire adventure or campaign.
-The victor will be famous (at least for a while).
-The loser suffers a severe penalty.
+If this is confusing, the PC gains a Marginal Victory.

+Marginal Victory: Yes, but… The PC gets what they want, but there are complications, the effect is more limited than they desired, or they have to make a hard choice between benefits or accept a loss to get one

+Minor Victory: Yes...
+The PC gets exactly what they want i.e. the stakes.

+Major & Complete Victory: Yes, and… The PC get the stakes, and something else.
+The PC gains something, stealing a possession, gaining a new follower, or become renowned in song.
+If you want to distinguish a Complete the effect is often permanent and no new contests should be framed for this prize.

+Marginal Defeat: No, but… The PC doesn't get what they want, they lose, but it’s not a total loss.
+They are able to salvage something from the defeat, a little more if they sacrifice something other than the prize to their opponent, that the opponents agrees to take instead.

+Minor Defeat: No… They don't get what they want, they lose the stakes.
+Any consequences or complications such as injury or loss of influence are short term and easily shrugged off.
+Just take the loss and rest up.

+Major & Complete Defeat: No and… You don’t get what you want, and there are long-term consequences.
+The situation might grow worse or more complicated or you might suffer adverse consequences that will require other conflicts to resolve: an injury that needs a healer, an insult that requires a formal apology, a loss of influence with the community that requires a triumph to win their trust again etc. You might be dead, or as good as.
+Or perhaps you lose something, an item is taken from you, a follower deserts you, your reputation lies in ruins as poets mock your defeat.
+If you want to distinguish, a Complete should be bigger loss than a Major, but you can ignore this distinction often.

 Use the degree of success to determine any side effects (p.
 27) or lingering consequences (p.
 31), but be sure to describe the success in narrative terms.

+# Appendix
+## Version Changes
+### Version 2.2
+* Flagged some rules that are not required, as optional to allow those using the SRD to safely omit them if not required.
+* Clarified that contest results are only reciprocal between PCs.
+When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.
+* Rephrased the contest results to emphasise: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.